 Sony did not "lose" it, they cut funding because it was not meeting a criteria that was agreed upon.

+Do you have a link where Sony officially states that this is what happened?
+Because as of now the story is Tequila bought the rightd back to their game.
 Or are we adding our own spin because this game used to be a sony exclusive that most were excited to play when it was first shown off?

 @ gangsta_red Good luck waiting for that link.
 I'm still waiting on the link that MS wanted to whitewash platinum games creativity on scalebound from Yi-Long.